rubak714/Monitoring-and-Logging/README.md

 ---

+## 🔗 Visual Representations of Monitoring and Logging

+The first diagram below highlights the conceptual overview of integrating monitoring and logging systems.
+It illustrates the core components, their roles and how they interact in a typical DevOps environment.

 <p align="center">
   <img src="monitoring_logging.png" alt="Monitoring and Logging Image" width="500"/>
 </p>

+This image clarifies the distinction and cooperation between monitoring tools (like Prometheus and Grafana) and logging tools (such as ELK stack).

+---

+The second diagram shows the detailed workflow of data collection, processing and visualization.
+It maps out how logs and metrics travel from applications through various tools before being displayed on dashboards.

 <p align="center">
   <img src="monitoring_logging_2.png" alt="Monitoring and Logging Flowchart" width="500"/>
 </p>

+This flowchart helped visualize the full pipeline, making it easier to understand where each tool fits and how they can be configured in a real-world monitoring and logging architecture.

 ---